zohaibjawed940/shopify-ai-assistant/README.md

    ✔  (empty)
    ```

-9. If prompted, select no and overwrite your existing configutation file.
+9. If prompted, select no and overwrite your existing configuration file.
    ```shell
    ?
 Configuration file shopify.app.toml already exists.
 Do you want to choose a different configuration name?
    ✔  No, overwrite my existing configuration file